Lloyd Robert Borrett

 Sail Area 7.06 m sq

-Designed by Bruce Kirby in 1969, the Laser dinghy has been called the world's premier one-person sailboat.
-With 150,000 Lasers sailing in over 85 countries, this boat has motivated more sailors to excel in the sport than any design in sailing history.
+Designed by Ian Bruce and Bruce Kirby in 1969, the Laser dinghy has been called the world's premier one-person sailboat.
+With more than 223,000 Lasers built, with sailors in 120 countries, this boat has motivated more sailors to excel in the sport than any design in sailing history.

-For some years now the Laser has been an open Olympic class boat.
+The Laser has been an Olympic class boat since 1996.
 It's certainly an exciting boat to sail in comparison to the Heron.

 [ previous | up | next ]